ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_reviewing.rst

 *  Did the user make a mistake in the code they put in the Steps to Reproduce issue section?
 We often see user errors reported as bugs.
 *  Did the user assume an unexpected behavior?
 Ensure that the related documentation is clear.
 If not, the issue is useful to help us improve documentation.
 *  Is there a minimal reproducer?
 If not, ask the reporter to reduce the complexity to help pinpoint the issue.
-*  Is the issue a consequence of a wrongly-configured environment?
+*  Is the issue a consequence of a misconfigured environment?
 *  If it seems to be a real bug, does the behaviour still exist in the most recent release or the development branch?
 *  Reproduce the bug, or if you do not have a suitable infrastructure, ask other contributors to reproduce the bug.